Build your own React clone in a matter of minutes.

-Each section will end with a live CodePen example, so you could instantly check all the progress we made so far.
-Let’s get started.
+Each section will end with a live example, so you could instantly check all the progress we made so far.
+Lets get started.

 Element is a lightweight object representation of an actual DOM.
 It holds all vital information — like node type, attributes and children list — so it can be easily rendered in the future.
 Tree-like composition of elements is called VDOM — example of one is shown below:

-In order to get executed it needs to be transpiled into regular function calls — notice that pragma comment which defines what function must be used:
+In order to get executed it needs to be transpiled into regular function calls — notice that pragma comment which defines what function should be used:

-Finally, desired function is called — and it is supposed to return a VDOM structure described above.
+Finally, desired function is called during runtime — and it’s supposed to return a VDOM structure described above.
 Our implementation is going to be short — but despite of looking primitive, it serves its purpose perfectly:

-First CodePen playground is available here — it contains method described above with a couple of VDOM trees generated by it.
+First live playground is available here — it contains method described above with a couple of VDOM trees generated by it.

-Code stated above may look scary, but let’s make things less complicated by splitting it into smaller parts:
+Code stated above may look scary, but we can make things less complicated by splitting it into smaller parts: